AsherJingkongChen/Gausplat/doc/REPORT.md

 ## Conclusion

+On pretrained scenes, Gausplat-3DGS produces very close results to Original-3DGS.
+The lowest difference of SSIM is `0.0002` on the drjohnson scene.

+On training scenes, Gausplat-3DGS is slower than Original-3DGS.
+The training time ratio that is the closest to `1` is `0.784` on the playroom scene.

-The algorithm is naive.
+However, the algorithm is naive.
 We still have room for improvement in performance and quality.